 I added lots of broccoli and carrots to this recipe because I love vegetables.
 Sometimes I’ll even add mushrooms or peas, depending on what I have on hand.

 - 1/2 cup diced yellow or white onion

 - 1 large carrot, peeled and diced

-- 1 cup uncooked white rice (not minute rice)
+- 1 cup uncooked white rice (not minute rice or brown rice)

 - 1 clove garlic, minced

 - 2 + 1/4 cups chicken broth or stock

 - 1 cup chopped fresh broccoli (can also use frozen)

 - 1 + 1/2 cups shredded cheddar cheese

 - In a deep 12-inch skillet with a lid*, heat 1 tablespoon oil.
 Once hot, add the onion, carrot, and a big pinch of salt.
 Cook for 5 minutes or until they start to soften.